 Hubs collaborate with government partners at the federal, state, and local levels.
 At the federal level, CMS and the Administration for Community Living (ACL) were mentioned as sources of funding, networking, and technical assistance.
 Several Hubs started under CCTP and continued with other CMS programs.
 Parent CBOs of Hubs interact with their local Medicaid offices, including through their state Medicaid waiver programs, which allow Medicaid to pay for home and community-based services for eligible individuals.
 Hubs also participate in various initiatives led by ACL (such as ACL's Community Care Hub National Learning Community) and connect with other Hubs through these programs.
 At the state and local levels, Hubs have formal partnerships or relationships with public health departments, city or county governments, state departments of health, Medicaid agencies, and housing agencies.
-These partnerships are often ad hoc without a dedicated office or agency focused on working with Hubs and their networks.
+These partnerships support Hubs by setting standards and providing access to services, but the relationships are often ad hoc without a dedicated office or agency focused on working with Hubs and their networks.